hilton/hilton.github.com/blog/_posts/2020-07-28-no-code-revolution.md

 ## Then they laugh at you

-Occasionally, people write about why they think that no-code automation ‘will never work’.
+Occasionally, people write about why they think that no-code automation ‘will never work’, which looks at least a little like ridicule.

 * [The camunda Hypothesis](https://blog.camunda.com/post/2013/04/the-camunda-hypothesis/) (2013) - ‘zero code might work, just not around here’ (paraphrasing)
 * [The 'No Code' Delusion](https://www.alexhudson.com/2020/01/13/the-no-code-delusion/) (2020) - ‘What did no-code ever do for us?’ (paraphrasing again)